 The packed schedule of family life can leave you feeling, and looking, less than your best.
 We asked beauty expert, and mum of two, Abby Ireland for tips on looking fresh when you don’t feel it…

 We all know that changing your diet and habits can help make a change in the way you look and feel.
-Reducing your intake of salt, sugar, caffeine and alcohol, as well as going to bed earlier could all make a difference – but when you’re a busy parent living for your next cup of coffee, it’s not always that easy.
+Reducing your intake of salt, sugar, caffeine and alcohol, as well as going to bed earlier could all make a difference – but when you’re a busy, it’s not always that easy.
 Luckily there are lots of ideas to help you look fresher, from long-term solutions to quick make-up fixes.

 The issue: dark circles and puffy eyes

 Dark circles tend to be genetic, so they’re almost impossible to get rid of completely, however their appearance can definitely be improved.
 Puffiness can be caused by tiredness, poor diet and bad skincare, so trying to get a better night’s sleep and finding the right products for your skin should both help.
 Use an eye cream to help stimulate and brighten the skin around your eyes.
 If your eye area is puffy, a serum or gel texture could work better than a cream, but take care not overload the eye area with too much product.